Code-Institute-Submissions/zone031-test/README.md

 * Nav-item-dropdown is always 1px smaller than the other nav-items.
 If I change the px value to match the other nav-items then the other nav-items change 1px up in size.
 I currently have no idea how to address this and suspect that it is some kind of bootstrap issue.
 Googling for a way to resolve the issue has been unfruitful.

+### HTML-validation (w3)

+#### Index:

+* Sigup form type changed from name to text to accommodate value required.
+* Obsolete values removed from iframes. allowfullscreen="true" returned as bad value, is however necessary to allow integrated fullscreen.

+#### About us:

+No errors returned.

+#### Feydakin:

+* Returns "stray start tag" error on jquery script tag.
+However that is part of the bundle from bootstrap and is identical to the code on other pages which doesn't return this error.

+#### Media:

+* Obsolete values removed from iframes. allowfullscreen="true" returned as bad value, is however necessary to allow integrated fullscreen.

+#### Piraya:

+* Same issue as Feydakin: "Returns "stray start tag" error on jquery script tag.
+However that is part of the bundle from bootstrap and is identical to the code on other pages which doesn't return this error."

+#### The Game:

+No errors returned.

+#### Tournaments:

+* Obsolete values removed from iframes. allowfullscreen="true" returned as bad value, is however necessary to allow integrated fullscreen.

+### CSS Validation:

+No mistakes found.

 ## Deployment